Kids + Extracurricular Activities = $$$

 For some of you, it’s your daughter that plays all the sports or is choir, theatre, gymnastics, cheer, etc… The list seems endless on the things kids can participate in these days.
 And that’s not a bad thing but it can be a very expensive thing.
 A couple of years ago I even took Aidon to a Rubik Cube competition in Oklahoma.
 Yes, you heard me.
 A Rubik’s Cube competition.
 We had to pay to register for the competition, gas to drive to Lawton, Ok.
 Hotel stay and meals.

 Thankfully my husband and I now budget for these activities.
-We set up automatic transfers once a month to transfer a set amount into a special savings account just for these expenses.
-Sometimes that account is pretty empty, like when we are using it to pay for our tickets for the boys football and basketball games every week.
+We set up automatic transfers once a month to deposit a set amount into a special savings account just for these expenses.
+Sometimes that account is pretty empty, like when we are using it to pay for our tickets for the boys’ football and basketball games every week.
 And sometimes we are able to build up a little cushion.
 But we plan for it now.
 It has made the biggest difference with not being so stressed about the where we were going to have to cut back to pay for those things.

 You don’t have to choose between your budget and your children’s happiness.
 Here are some ways to save on your kids’ extracurricular activities and plan ahead: